Tea Types & Processing

 Once picked the leaf buds and leaves are spread on bamboo baskets or mats and are left to wither and dry in the sun.
 Then, they are withered and dried on bamboo baskets indoors.
 The water content remaining in the leaves is reduced to 2-3%.

 There is always a certain amount of very light natural oxidation in white teas, but we don’t do anything to cause it or to stop it.
 It’s a totally natural process making white teas the purest of all teas.
 White tea is light and blends well with a huge variety of fruits, botanicals, herbs and even other types of tea.
-Examples are our White Tea and Rose as well and White Tea and Pomegranate.
+An example is our White Tea and Rose.

 White tea and pomegranate loose leaf tea